Norse symbols can be used for protection, guidance, and strength, enhancing your spiritual practice and connecting you with Norse gods and goddesses.

 Elder Futhark Runes

 Elder Futhark Norse Runes are a group of symbols that make up the written alphabet of the Germanic people of Europe.
-It is believed that Norse runes date back to at least around 150 AD.
+Norse runes are believed to date back to at least 150 AD.

 Not to be mistaken for the Celtic Ogham Alphabet, the origin of the Elder Futhark Norse runes creates a variety of complex questions, which have been debated by academics, scholars, and many others.
 It’s still unclear whether the runes were used primarily for spiritual purposes or as a general form of communication.